HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 \subsubsection{Performance comparison to ESS instrument}

 In order to investigate whether the conceptual imaging instrument is relevant for ESS it is compared to the ODIN imaging instrument already under construction.
-Here it is assumed, that the 15\,$\times$\,15\,cm$^2$ moderator is chosen for the conceptual instrument, while the performance of ODIN is calculated using the butterfly moderator with same proton power on target.
+Here it is assumed, that the 15\,$\times$\,15\,cm$^2$ moderator is chosen for the conceptual instrument, while the performance of ODIN is calculated using the bispectral extraction of the ``butterfly'' moderator with same proton power on target.
 For this comparison it is important to note that ODIN uses a guide to extend the instrument length and thus significantly improves energy resolution, along with a comprehensive chopper setup that allows it to customize this resolution on demand.
 Such options are much more limited for the conceptual instrument without a guide.
-A comparison of flux as a function of $L/D$ can be seen in \cref{fig:NIresults} where the conceptual instrument achieves a higher flux at all resolutions.
+A comparison of flux as a function of sample size/FoV for a nominal $L/D$\,=\,300 and for three spectral regions can be seen in \cref{fig:NIresults}a from which it is clear that the conceptual instrument achieves a higher flux when comparing same spectral regions.
+The maximum FoV/sample size for each instrument is chosen where the flux is at about 75\,\% peak flux in the penumbra.

-The figure of merit used in this section for the two instruments are also compared as a function of $L/D$, the result is shown in \cref{fig:FOMni}.
-Here the conceptual imaging instrument achieves a higher FOM over the $L/D$ range, which is primarily caused by the lack of energy resolution in the figure of merit.
+The FOMs used in this section for the two instruments are also compared as a function of sample size, and the results are shown in \cref{fig:NIresults}b.
+The conceptual imaging instrument achieves a higher FOM over the FoV/sample size range, which is primarily caused by the lack of energy resolution in the FOM.
 This is however justified by the requirement of optimizing an instrument that should compliment ODIN.
 While the conceptual "simple" imaging instrument can handle the presumably large subset of experiments that do not require energy resolution with significantly shorter measurement times, ODIN could focus on experiments, where customizable energy resolution is necessary.